September has arrived. While days are getting cooler, in the world of promotional goods business is just starting to heat up.

 Keep Your Options Open

 Leonard Snart’s four rules of planning feel especially relevant this year, and even the best plans need a backup.

 This means presenting more than one option when approaching a customer and being aware of what’s available.
-“Our customers are trying to help their customers by selecting other categories of products, changing out colors or just settling for what they can get their hands on,” says Alisha Wheeler, a SanMar Territory Manager in Arizona.
+“Our customers are trying to help their customers by selecting other categories of products, changing out colors or just settling for what they can get their hands on,” says Alisha Wheeler.

 Indiana Territory Manager Brianna Soley suggests a broader approach to both style and pricing.
 “Be vague on products that you offer — mention a ‘navy t-shirt’ instead of listing a specific style number or brand,” she says, adding that this applies to cost quotes too.
 “Give yourself a little more margin in quoting in case you need to substitute for a higher-priced item to fill an order.”